March 3, 2025

 Key Takeaways

 According to a recent Frost & Sullivan report, safety is the number one priority for 36% of fleet managers.
 But for fleet managers tasked with evaluating the latest fleet safety technologies, it can be difficult to know where to start.
 In this guide, learn about the different types of new fleet safety technologies.
-Plus, see why Samsara’s video-based fleet safety solution is one of the most effective systems for improving driver safety, reducing accidents, and lowering costs.
+Plus, see why Samsara’s Video-Based Safety solution is one of the most effective systems for improving driver safety, reducing accidents, and lowering costs.

 Fleet safety is a hot topic—for good reason.
 Due to rising accident rates, increased in-cab distractions, and skyrocketing legal settlements, fleet managers increasingly see safety as not only a risk to their drivers, but also to their bottom line.
 In fact, a recent Frost & Sullivan report found that safety was the number one priority for 36% of fleet managers.

-But with such a rapid pace of innovation, it can be difficult to keep up with new fleet safety technologies and decide what to implement for your business.
+But with such a rapid pace of innovation, it can be difficult to keep up with new fleet safety technologies and decide what to implement for your fleet operations .
 From next-generation dash cams to advanced driver assistance systems (ADAS) and driver coaching tools, new technologies and features are developed every year.

-Read on to learn about different types of fleet safety technologies that fleet owners are adopting today.
-Plus, learn about one of the most effective technologies for businesses looking to protect drivers, reduce accidents, and lower costs: Samsara’s video-based fleet safety solution.
+Read on to learn about different types of fleet safety technologies that leaders are adopting in 2025 and beyond.
+Plus, learn about one of the most effective technologies for organizations looking to protect drivers, reduce accidents, minimize downtime, and deliver cost savings: Samsara’s Video-Based Safety solution.

-From telematics to dash cams, driver coaching tools, and more, here are some of the most effective new fleet safety technologies that businesses are implementing today.
+From telematics to dash cams, driver coaching tools, and more, here are some of the most effective new fleet safety technologies that leaders are implementing today.

 Telematics is a term used to describe the long-distance transmission of any computerized information.
 In the trucking industry, this often comes in the form of an electronic logging device (ELD).